ivanearisty/obsidian/Classes + Uni/PDS/Office Hours/OH 1.md

 How to make cardinality constraints show in sql er diagram?

-Are Tuple Relational Calculus outputs not relations?

-Do we have to learn domain relational calculus?

 Key differences between RM and ERM?

 Go over HW questions inside the latex